chelseadz/FlighSearchAmadeusAPI/README.md

 * The backend will be available at http://localhost:8080

 ## Running the Application
-Navigate to http://localhost:3000 to access the UI.
+Navigate to http://localhost:3000 to access the UI in Google Chrome (doesn't work well in edge).